 The house in which Louis was born is now a museum that honors his life and work.
 A plaque on the wall reads, “He opened the doors of knowledge to all those who cannot see.”

 The only known image of Louis is derived from a daguerreotype, the first successful form of photography.
 The image shows Louis with his eyes closed because it was taken shortly after his death.
-In real life, he kept his eyes open.

 The Adoption of Braille

 Although Louis developed his dot system as a teenager, it wasn’t until 1854, two years after his death, that his system was adopted by the French government as the standard for reading and writing for the blind.

 By the late nineteenth century, the system had been adopted throughout most of the world, excepting the United States, which did not adopt it until 1932.
 Helen Keller strongly advocated for the adoption of braille in the United States, referring to braille as the magic wand of the blind.

 Braille is not a language; it’s a code.
 In fact, there is a braille code for every major language as well as codes for mathematics, music, and computers.
 Use these activities and links to learn more about braille: